 After you have been (conditionally) admitted to the LLM programme by the Amsterdam Law School you will be signed up for courses by the Amsterdam Law School for the first semester.

 Please note: The Amsterdam Law Clinics have a different registration period prior to the course registration period.
-Check the clinics deadlines.
+Check the clinics deadlines in the Course Catalogue.

 For questions about course registration, please contact the Education Desk.